kurtgodden/TidyDataProject/CodeBook.md

 	->	timeBodyAccelerationMeanX

-Granted, these new column names are still technical, but avoid potential confusion over interpretations of abbreviations such as 'Acc’, 'Mag’, or even worse: ‘std’.  :-)
+Granted, these new column names are still technical, but avoid potential confusion over interpretations of abbreviations such as 'Acc', 'Mag', or even worse: 'std'.  :-)

 I chose not to convert 'meanFreq' to 'MeanFrequency' simply because it is awkward for column names to have 2 occurrences of the word 'Frequency', e.g. fBodyAccJerk-meanFreq()-X
   -> frequencyBodyAccelerationJerkMeanFrequencyX

-The resulting vector of more readable column names are stored in variable: meansStdsColNamesReadable
+The resulting vector of more readable column names are stored in variable 'meansStdsColNamesReadable'.

 Here is its value with all 79 transformed variable names:
 > meansStdsColNamesReadable
  [1] "timeBodyAccelerationMeanX"                          "timeBodyAccelerationMeanY"